chef/knife-vcenter/README.md

 ### vCenter Permissions

-You need the following permissions (at minimum) on your user to be able to use `knife-vsphere`.
+You need the following permissions (at minimum) on your user to be able to use `knife-vcenter`.

 * Datastore
     * Allocate space :ballot_box_with_check: